leepike/SmartCheck/README.md

     divSubTerms (A m0 m1)   = divSubTerms m0 && divSubTerms m1
     divSubTerms (D m0 m1)   = divSubTerms m0 && divSubTerms m1

-(Can you spot the problem?)

-So our property states that so long as a value satisfies divSubTerms, then we won't have division by 0:
+So our property (tries) to state that so long as a value satisfies divSubTerms, then we won't have division by 0 (can you spot the problem in `divSubTerms`?):

     div_prop :: M -> Property
     div_prop m = divSubTerms m ==> eval m /= Nothing